 Edwards Lifesciences’ work to manage Waste serves our Aspiration to Strengthen Our Communities.

-Edwards Lifesciences produces solid and hazardous waste through our product manufacturing process.
+Edwards Lifesciences produces solid and hazardous waste through our product manufacturing processes.
 As we continue to innovate new and transformational technologies, we push ourselves to minimize our waste footprint—building a foundation for more responsible manufacturing.

 Managing Regulations & Compliance